 In-flight Demonstrations

 On flight day, source vials containing samples and solutions for the demonstrations must be prepared and hooked into the system prior to takeoff as part of the setup process.
-To prepare a vial for loading, apply a fresh, powder-free latex diaphragm to the vial.
+To prepare a vial for loading, apply a fresh, powder-free latex or nitrile diaphragm to the vial.
 Make sure the diaphragm is long enough to extend from the vial floor and fold over the top outer rim.
 Slide the vial ring over the folded portion.

 Shots: